Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Louisville Schedule Analysis

-- On November 26 versus the Gonzaga Bulldogs, who rank inside the top 50 (No. 16) in our computer rankings, the Cardinals registered their best win of the season, an 81-70 victory at a neutral site.
+- On November 26, the Cardinals picked up their best win of the season, an 81-70 victory over the Gonzaga Bulldogs, who are a top 50 team (No. 16), according to our computer rankings.

 Louisville 2023-24 Best Wins